Coverage

 Begin the trip.
 Coverage activates.

-HUM's TNC policy is in effect from the moment you're en route to your passenger through the end of the ride.
+Commercial coverage is in effect from the moment you're en route to your passenger through the end of the ride.

 Complete